eclipse-archived/ceylon-lang.org/download.md

 # #{page.title}

 [Ceylon M3 "V2000"][V2000] is now available for download!
-This is the first release of the command line tools and IDE.
+This is the latest release of the language, command line tools and IDE.

 ## Command line tools